unChaz/sci-fi-5e/srd/monsters/monsters.md

 A monster with the Tekcasting special trait has a tekcaster level and tek skill slots, which it uses to cast its tek skills of 1st level and higher (as explained in the _Player’s Handbook_).
 The tekcaster level is also used for any cantrips included in the feature.

 The monster has a list of tek skills known or prepared from a specific class.
-The list might also include tek skills from a feature in that class, such as the Divine Domain feature of the priest or the Morph Circle feature of the morph.
+The list might also include tek skills from a feature in that class, such as the Alien Domain feature of the priest or the Morph Circle feature of the morph.
 The monster is considered a member of that class when attuning to or using a alien artifact that requires membership in the class or access to its tek skill list.

 A monster can cast a tek skill from its list at a higher level if it has the tek skill slot to do so.
 For example, a drow mage with the 3rd-level _lightning bolt_ tek skill can cast it as a 5th-level tek skill by using one of its 5th-level greater or lesser threat than suggested by its challenge rating.